PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/Analyze/dw/getting-started.md

 We eliminate the headache of having to choose different data warehousing tiers based on optimizing storage costs.
 We offer the ability to select how long each table's history is kept live for time travel queries and recovery.

 Zero (0) days of time travel creates a transient table that will have no time travel or recovery.
-This is suitable for intermediate tables.
+This is suitable for intermediate tables or tables that can be reproduced from other data.

 You can set tables to have from one (1) to ninety (90) days of time travel.
 During the time travel window you can issue queries to view data at different snapshots or periods along with recovery a table at a point-in-time to a new table.
-This is an incredibly powerful capability that surpasses traditional backups because the historical state of a table can be viewed with a simple query.
+This is an incredibly powerful capability that surpasses traditional backups because the historical state of a table can be viewed with a simple query rather than having to recover a backup.

 ### Highly performant